Surgeons at one of the UK’s leading children’s hospitals are preparing to introduce mixed reality headsets into their operating theatres.

-Healthcare has given rise to some of the more inventive applications of augmented reality over the last year.
+Healthcare has given rise to some of the more inventive applications of mixed reality over the last year.
 In October, a surgeon in London used HoloLens to communicate with colleagues from around the world as he was carrying out an operation.
 And in February, surgeons at Imperial College Healthcare NHS Trust used the headset to overlay images of patients’ blood vessels before making incisions.

 “It’s incredibly important that we embrace technology to get our best people out there and do extraordinary things,” said Iain Hennessey, clinical director of innovation at Alder Hey.
 “At the end of the day, the health of children is more important than anything else.”